3-bits/moodle-theme_joomdlebs/README.md

 ##Settings##
 You can change the main colors from the backend: site background, links, links hover and menu background.
+The Google Fonts dropdowns allow the admin to select any Google Font to be applied to the content and the headers.

 ##Report a bug##